devpro/terraform-backend-mongodb/docs/setup.md

 The MongoDB server can run:

-- On a machine from the binary
+- On a machine from binaries
-- On multiple machines from the binary
+- On multiple machines binaries
 - In a container
 - In a Kubernetes cluster
 - In MongoDB Atlas (free tier available!)